damian-t-p/STATS32-2020/index.md

 # Announcements
 * Stanford has already announced many major changes to instruction, and this uncertainty is likely to continue.
 Please regularly monitor the [course changes](/distance/) page for up-to-date information about this course.
 * No lectures week 1 (April 7, April 9)
 * Make sure to [install R](/install-R/) _before_ coming to class.
-If you are having trouble, I will be holding office hours on TBA.
+If you are having trouble, I will be holding office hours on April 8 that will focus on installation and set-up.
 @@

 # Course description